-To illustrate the basic idea, consider a task that is simpler than a 6-person lineup but is similar to it in that also involves making a recognition decision about more than one test stimulus: two-alternative forced-choice (2AFC).
+To illustrate the basic idea, consider a task that is simpler than a six-person lineup but is similar in that it also involves making a recognition decision about more than one test stimulus: twoalternative forced choice (2AFC).
 In 2AFC, a test trial involves the presentation of two test items, an old (target) item and a new (foil) item, and the participant's task is to pick the target.
-In the equal-variance Gaussian signal detection framework, discriminability (d') for a 2AFC task is equal to $d'{2AFC} = \frac{\sqrt{2}(\mu{Target} - \mu{Foll})}{\sigma{\sqrt{(1-\rho)}}}$ , where $\mu{Target}$ represents the mean memory signal associated with previously presented old items, $\mu{Foll}$ represents the mean memory signal associated with new items, $\sigma$ represents the common standard deviation of the target and foil distributions, and $\rho$ represents the degree to which the target and foil memory signals are correlated, as they would be if they were similar to each other (Wixted, 2020).
-For example, after a participant has studied a list of common objects, if recognition test trial 1 consisted of a target violin paired with a foil violin, and recognition test trial 2 consisted of a target apple paired with a foil apple, and so on, the pair of memory signals on each trial would be correlated because the two test items would share many features.
+In the equal-variance Gaussian signal detection framework, discriminabilμ{Target} represents the mean memory signal associated with previously presented old items, μ{Foil} represents the mean memory signal associated with new items, σ represents the common standard deviation of the target and foil distributions, and ρ represents the degree to which the target and foil memory signals are correlated, as they would be if they were similar to each other (Wixted, 2020).
+For example, after a participant has studied a list of common objects, if recognition test Trial 1 consisted of a target violin paired with a foil violin, and recognition test Trial 2 consisted of a target apple paired with a foil apple, and so on, the pair of memory signals on each trial would be correlated because the two test items would share many features.